-- 1. Mid-single digit Group Service revenue growth - 2.
-Mid-high single digit Group Operating profit $\beta$ growth (including profit from associate Safaricom) - 3.
-13.0%-14.5% of Group Capital expenditure as a % of Group revenue β In the first year, if we normalised for the prior year one off BEE IFRS 2 charge of R1.4 billion, in the 2019 financial year, we expect to remain in this target range.
+- 1. Mid-single digit Group Service revenue growth - Mid-high single digit Group Operating profit() growth (including profit from associate Safaricom) - 3.
+13.0%-14.5% of Group Capital expenditure as a % of Group revenue

 These targets are on average, over the next three years and are on a reported basis in constant currency, excluding spectrum purchases, exceptional items and any merger and acquisition activity.
 Targets are based on IFRS 15, as well as the adoption of IFRS 16: Leases from 1 April 2019.